Hiikss/OC-Projet-3/readme.md

 ## Run the project

-Compile the project with maven and run it.
+Run the project with you IDE or with Maven.
+Set the environment variable for the postgres password (ocp3) and jwt key (BD2749CB65D927A82B47849F2BCF2) With Maven compile the project with `mvn compile` and run it with `mvn spring-boot:run -Dspring-boot.run.arguments="--POSTGRES_PASSWORD=ocp3 --JWT_KEY=BD2749CB65D927A82B47849F2BCF2"`

 The application will be running on `localhost:3001`.

 ## Project architecture